Football clubs

 1927 / 1951 - ????

-There was a team from Guestling who competed in Division Two of the Hastings League in 1927-28, but they appear to have disbanded after the season.
+A Guestling team competed in Division Two of the Hastings League in 1927–28 but disbanded shortly afterwards.

-Another Guestling team was formed ahead of the 1951-52 season and competed for three seasons in the Division Three East of the Hastings League.
+Another Guestling side was formed ahead of the 1951–52 season and played three seasons in Division Three (East) of the Hastings League.

 Guestling Rangers